WHO ARE YOUNG NATURALISTS? WORK, LEARN, AND EXPLORE IN THE PARKS

 - Climate science and activism

-Guest scientists, speakers, and program partners are from the Western Pennsylvania Conservancy, Powdermill Avian Research Center, Allegheny County Conservation District, The Watersmith Guild, and many others.
+Guest scientists, speakers, and program partners are from the Western Pennsylvania Conservancy, Powdermill Avian Research Center, Tree Pittsburgh, Allegheny County Conservation District, The Watersmith Guild, and many others.

 Started in 2014, Young Naturalists was designed to create in-depth and hands-on environmental science experiences for students from Pittsburgh area high schools.
 An important part of the Young Naturalists program is to create opportunities and connections in environmental science and STEM fields for students from historically underrepresented groups in STEM.